With AFS client¶

 After you installed and rebooted, check if you can see AFS as an icon on the desktop.
 If not, open Finder and Preferences.
 Make sure you have the “Connected servers” box ticked.

-Use kinit to create Kerberos tickets as described in How to configure kerberos and SSH.
+Use kinit to create Kerberos tickets as described in How to configure kerberos and SSH with kerberos.
 You may also need to separately obtain AFS tokens with

 Mac OS X 10.11 to 10.12¶